-• Select one or more rooms and click the

-Auto Interior Dimensions a edit tool to generate interior dimensions that measure each wall defining the selected room(s).
+Select one or more rooms and click the Auto Interior Dimensions edit tool to generate interior dimensions that measure each wall defining the selected room(s).

-Select CAD> Dimensions> Auto Inte-

-rior Dimensions in every room on the current floor.
+Select CAD> Dimensions> Auto Interior Dimensions to generate a set of interior dimensions in every room on the current floor.

-Auto Interior Dimensions A lines are generated inside of the rooms they measure and do not recognize the No Locate setting for walls.
+Auto Interior Dimensions I lines are generated inside of the rooms they measure and do not recognize the No Locate setting for walls.
 If a wall is specified as No Locate, Auto Interior Dimensions will locate it anyway.
-See "No Locate" on page 132.
+See "No Locate" on page 130.